 Antidepressant medications are a common course of treatment for mothers diagnosed with postpartum depression.
 The biggest drawback of prescribing Selective Serotonin Reuptake Inhibitors (SSRIs) is that the drug can enter the breast milk when breastfeeding so it is best avoided when possible.
 In addition, SSRIs can take 4-6 weeks to take full effect and may cause unpleasant side effects.
 Non-pharmacologic treatments may also be beneficial.
 Depression alternative treatments include but are not limited to:

 - Antidepressants, including SSRIs

 Ketamine Infusion Therapy for Postpartum Depression

-Ketamine infusions are not transmitted to the baby via breast milk and does not have any of the side effects associated with antidepressants.
+Ketamine infusions do not transmit ketamine to the baby via breast milk and do not have any of the side effects associated with antidepressants.
 In addition, mothers who do enjoy results with ketamine infusions may not need to seek support outside the home, such as counseling or therapy, while they are busy taking care of their newborn.

 Get Treatment for Postpartum Depression with Ketamine Therapy

-If you or a loved one is suffering from postpartum depression, ketamine infusion therapy may be an attractive option for getting relief from symptoms.
+If you or a loved one is suffering from postpartum depression, ketamine treatments for depression may be an attractive option for getting relief from symptoms.
 Complete a free Depression Assessment or contact Ketamine Clinics of Los Angeles to learn more about the benefits of ketamine therapy for mood disorders.